cloudmesh-community/hid-sp18-602/project-report/report.md

 Yelp provides an open-source dataset for the challenge with students and university grads.
 The yelp data set is huge of nearly 2.66 gigabytes of dataset comprised of all the text details present in yelp, this may include all kinds of business and theri details.
-Apard from this, yelp also holds photos dataset which is 7.50 gigabytes of compressed dataset, which are purely images of count nearly 200,000, for purposes like image analysis, apply machine learning and computer vision technologies.
+Apart from this, yelp also holds photos dataset which is 7.50 gigabytes of compressed dataset, which are purely images of count nearly 200,000, for purposes like image analysis, apply machine learning and computer vision technologies.
 The text-based dataset is usually in JSON/ CSV, SQL format that can be downloaded from their website.
 In addition to this Yelp also gives access to their data through Yelp-Fusion.

-Yelp Fusion provides REST API to get access to search, business, metadata.
-This reduce lot of overload of downloading un-necessary data and gives the opportunity to choose selectively required paramets and leave the rest.
-This is advantageous not just in terms of space, but also the time taken using REST API is far more efficient and quick compared to the downloading such huge dataset and handling them again.
-Therefore,in order to make use of these REST API Authentication is required, which is recently modified to the Private Key authentication method, which is a simple 2 step process.
-Create an account, create manage app, fill in details and the private key is generated [@hid-sp18-602-yelp].
+#### Yelp Fusion API

+On Yelp Developers blog different open source tools that leverage access to retrieve,test,implement on yelp dataset.
+Yelp Fusion is a REST API, which can be integrated simply by generating and importing API token key into your program.
+This gives access to a variety of feature data such as business, locations,reviews, images,metadata and also a sepecific search url available to query on each of these features.
+This is very efficient on fetching data on fly with out additional storage disk space and based on your requirements steps like data scraping,cleaning, pre-processing can also be skipped.
+But the number of time data fetch is limited, if the data set is changes or some part of it is removed then it might affect your analysis.
+However, using Yelp Fusion REST API is easy and feasible with minimal system requirements, and on average no or very less downtime[@hid-sp18-602-yelp].

+### Cloud Vision API

+Cloud Vision API is the most popular API that Google has till date.
+It is very easy and efficient to analyze the content of the image, which has state-of-the art tools for Image detecting features like: face, text, label and document text,web detection.
+It is further made easy to use, through Cloud AutoML suite.
+Using Vision AutoML, it is just one click away to upload images and run pre-determined, custom machine learning models.
+It is built based on Google's powerful technology of learning-to learn, neural network architecture.
+In fact, building custom ML model is just few steps [@hid-sp18-602-cloud-automl].
+First, uploading training dataset with images labeled into google bucket or human-support to label images and the ML model is trained according to the provided dataset.
+And then test data is passed, and accuracy of prediction, classification of test data set is determined.
+However, this feature of Cloud AutoML is accessible to only limited customers, but the basic feature of labeling the images such as data in Google is quite possible through REST API and are available to use in different programming languages [@hid-sp18-602-cloud-vision].

 ### Docker